mlbridge/mlbridge.github.io/README.md

 ### Learning Process

-**Data Preprocessing:** Each domain name is converted into a unicode code point representation and then extended to a NumPy array of a length 256.
+**Data Preprocessing:** Each domain name is converted to a unicode code point representation and then extended to a NumPy array of a length 256.
 The dataset was created by combining the malicious domains as well as the non-malicious.
 The dataset was split as follows: